BhallaLab/almirah/docs/source/user-guide.rst

 Errors and Exceptions
 ---------------------

-napi wraps built-in python exceptions with appropriate messages, for
+almirah wraps built-in python exceptions with appropriate messages, for
 example:

 .. code-block:: python